Philippe Schreck

 Philippe Schreck (born 2 February 1972) is a French lawyer and politician of the National Rally.
 He has been a deputy in the National Assembly for Var's 8th constituency since 2022.

-Schreck trained as a lawyer and an worked as an attorney in Draguignan specialising in property law.
+Schreck trained as a lawyer and worked as an attorney in Draguignan specialising in property law.
 He also previously served as the president of SC Draguignan football club.

 Since 2020 he has been a municipal councilor in Draguignan and was elected RN deputy for the eighth district of Var during the 2022 French legislative election.